 All applications for refunds will be processed in 28 days from the day of application.

 The Australian Government has implemented legislation to protect and assist students in the unlikely event that the College ceases operations and is unable to deliver its courses.
-In particular: Continue reading “Refund Policy”
+Continue reading “Refund Policy”

 It is essential that students uphold their financial responsibilities during their time at College.
 The following applies to all students: